Maxmani/reimaden-mods-documentation/docs/en/voile/types/entity-action-types/change-resource-with-status-effects.md

 !!! warning

-    This power is very niche and may be changed in the future.
+    This action type is very niche and may be changed in the future.

 ### Fields